|

 Scabby potatoes?
 Yuck!
 What causes this condition, and how can it be prevented?
 First classified as a fungal disease, we now know that potato scab is a bacterial disease caused by Streptomyces scabies.
-There are other strains of Streptomyces that cause other potato diseases.
-S. scabies is found in the soil pretty much any place potatoes are grown.
-This bacterium can infect young seedlings of any plant, but it is most commonly associated with root and tuber crops, especially potatoes.
+Other strains of Streptomyces cause other potato diseases.
+S. scabies is found in the soil everywhere potatoes are grown.
+These bacteria can infect young seedlings of any plant but are most commonly associated with root and tuber crops, especially potatoes.

 You can still eat potatoes infected with potato scab, but you should probably cut out the lesions and toss them in the trash.